-

 | Secondary MLS transfer window | 13 July - 2 September |

-Tadeo Allende, who set the record for most single-season playoff goals in 2025, has had his loan from Celta Vigo made permanent for €5m.
-Reigning Goalkeeper of the Year Dayne St. Clair and former Man Utd full-back Sergio Reguilon have joined on free transfers.
+Tadeo Allende, who set the record for most single-season playoff goals in 2025, had his loan from Celta Vigo made permanent for €5m.
+Reigning Goalkeeper of the Year Dayne St. Clair and former Man Utd full-back Sergio Reguilon joined on free transfers.

 Sizeable cash bids for LAFC superstar Denis Bouanga and Defender of the Year Tristan Blackmon of the Vancouver Whitecaps were rejected.